espresto/reclaim-social-media/README.md

 Reclaim Social Media version .2, based on Reclaim Social Media version .1 by [Felix Schwenzel](http://reclaim.fm) & Sascha Lobo.

-It’s a single WordPress plugin by remigi illi at [digitaleheimat.de](http://digitaleheimat.de), instead of a collection of proxy-scripts and 3rd party plugins.
+It’s a single WordPress plugin by Remigi Illi at [digitaleheimat.de](http://digitaleheimat.de), instead of a collection of proxy-scripts and 3rd party plugins.
 The code of the early version can be found at GitHub ([proxy scripts](https://github.com/diplix/reclaim-proxy-scripts)) and the [reclaim.fm site](http://reclaim.fm/tech-specs-details/).

 The plugin is still pretty raw but should be a good foundation for further development.